kubermatic/docs/content/kubermatic/main/architecture/supported-providers/vsphere/vsphere.en.md

 ## Credentials / Cloud-Config

-Kubernetes needs to talk to the vSphere to enable Storage inside the cluster.
-For this, kubernetes needs a config called `cloud-config`.
-This config contains all details to connect to a vCenter installation, including credentials.

-As this Config must also be deployed onto each worker node of a user cluster, its recommended to have individual credentials for each user cluster.
+KKP utilises provider credentials to create and manage infrastructure on the respective cloud provider.
+For vSphere, permissions are needed to manage VMs, storage, networking and tags.

+The vSphere provider allows to split permissions into two sets of credentials:
+1. Credentials passed to the vSphere Cloud Controller Manager (CCM) and CSI Storage driver.
+These credentials are currently inherited into the user cluster and should therefore be individual per user cluster.
+2. Credentials used for creating and managing infrastructure (VMs, tags, networks).
+This set of credentials is not shared with the user cluster and is kept on the seed cluster.

+If such a split is not desired, one set of credentials used for both use cases can be provided instead.
+Providing two sets of credentials is optional.

-## Permissions
+### Permissions

-The vsphere user has to have to following permissions on the correct resources:
+The vsphere users has to have to following permissions on the correct resources.
+Note that if a shared set of credentials is used, roles for both use cases need to be assigned to the technical user which will be used for credentials.

-### User Cluster Could Controller Manager / CSI
+#### User Cluster Could Controller Manager (CCM) / CSI
 **Note:** Below roles were updated based on [vsphere-storage-plugin-roles] for external CCM which is available from kkp v2.18+ and vsphere v7.0.2+

-For provisioning actions of the KKP seed cluster, a technical user (e.g. `cust-ccm-cluster`) is needed:
+For the Cloud Controller Manager (CCM) and CSI components used to provide cloud provider and storage integration to the user cluster, a technical user (e.g. `cust-ccm-cluster`) is needed.
+The user should be assigned all roles listed below:

+{{< tabs name="CCM/CSI User Roles" >}}
+{{% tab name="k8c-ccm-storage-vmfolder-propagate" %}}
-* Role `k8c-ccm-storage-vmfolder-propagate`
+##### Role `k8c-ccm-storage-vmfolder-propagate`
 * Granted at **VM Folder** and **Template Folder**, propagated
 * Permissions
   * Virtual machine
     * Change Configuration
       * Add existing disk
       * Add new disk
       * Add or remove device
       * Remove disk
   * Folder
     * Create folder
     * Delete dolder

+---

 ```
 $ govc role.ls k8c-ccm-storage-vmfolder-propagate